tradle/dedupe-deps/README.md

 # dedupe-deps

+UPDATE: the current implementation has issues with files that have dependencies (require()/import statements).
+Due to the structure of `node_modules/`, an identical file living in two locations can pull in different copies of dependencies.

+see/follow a less opinionated one here: https://github.com/ExodusMovement/find-duplicates

 ## TL;DR

 problem: multiple copies of the same version of a dependency in both your fs and your bundle